vfabi/skype-chatops/README.md

 # skype-chatops
-Skype chatbot and httpskype gateway
+Skype chatbot and httpskype gateway.
+Sourcecode is not public yet.
+Used in several commercial environments.